willfaustino/LastStopShop/README.md

 ### Playing the Game

 You play the game with a combination of mouse (UI interactions) and keyboard (in-game interactions).
-WASD to move
+WASD to move and E to interact.
-E to interact

 In-game interactions include:
 The sign outside the store